Faster Geometric Algorithms via Dynamic Determinant Computation: Implementation and Experimental Analysis

-We test the above implementations in the four coefficient scenarios described above.
-When coefficients are integer, we can use integer exact division algorithms, which are faster than quotient-remainder division algorithms.
-In this case, Bird, Laplace and \dynadj enjoy the advantage of using the number type {\tt mpz\_t} while the rest are using {\tt mpq\_t}.
+We compare state-of-the-art software for exact computation of the determinant of a $d\times d$ matrix in the four coefficient scenarios described above.
+When coefficients are integers, we can use integer exact division algorithms, which are faster than quotient-remainder division algorithms.
+In this case, division-free algorithms take advantage of using the number type {\tt mpz\_t} while the others are using {\tt mpq\_t}.
 The input matrices are constructed starting from a random $d\times d$ matrix, replacing a randomly selected column with a random $d$ vector.
-We present experimental results of the four input scenarios in Tables~\ref{tbl:dyndetalgos_a}, \ref{tbl:dyndetalgos_b}, \ref{tbl:dyndetalgos_c}, \ref{tbl:dyndetalgos_d}.
-We tested a fifth coefficient scenario (rationals of bit-size $32$), but do not show results here because timings are quite proportional to those shown in Table~\ref{tbl:dyndetalgos_a}.
-We stop testing an implementation when it is slow and far from being the fastest (denoted with '-' in the Tables).
+We present experimental results of the four input scenarios in Figures~\ref{tbl:dyndetalgos_a}--\ref{tbl:dyndetalgos_d}.
+We tested a fifth coefficient scenario (rationals of bit-size $32$), but do not show results here because timings are quite proportional to those show in Figure~\ref{tbl:dyndetalgos_a}.
+We stop testing an implementation when it is slow and far from being the fastest (denoted by absence of dots in the Figures).
+On one hand, without considering the dynamic algorithms, the experiments show the most efficient determinant algorithm implementation in the different scenarios described.
+This is a result of independent interest, and shows the efficiency of division-free algorithms in some settings.